Different uses for voting

 Because it does not need parties, STV is the basis for proportional, Fair‑share Spending.
-The unique chapter on voting for projects will show how transferable votes can select which proposals win funding.
+The unique chapter on voting for projects will show how transferable votes are being used to select which proposals win funding.

 Most people want PR when they taste its benefits.
 So the voting workshop teaches transferable votes by voting for treats!